 Today, the term Illuminati is used to loosely describe the small group of powerful individuals who are working towards the creation of a World Government, with the issue of a single world currency and a single world religion.
 Although it is difficult to determine if this group descends directly from the original Bavarian Illuminati or that it even uses the term Illuminati, its tenets and methods are in perfect continuation of it.
 As stated above, the name that is used to describe the occult elite can change.
 And, ultimately, the name is irrelevant; what needs to be recognized is the underlying current that has existed for centuries.

-According the Manly.
+According to Manly.
 P Hall, the Bavarian Illuminati was part of what he calls the “Universal Brotherhood”, an invisible Order at the “source” of most Hermetic Secret Societies of the past.
 It has worked for centuries towards the transformation of mankind, guiding it through a worldwide alchemical process.
 The same way the alchemical Great Work seeks to turn crude metals into gold, it claims to work towards a similar metamorphosis of the world.
 According to Hall, the Universal Brotherhood sometimes makes itself visible, but under the guise of different names and symbols.
-This would mean that the Knights Templars, Freemasons, Rosicrucians, and Illuminati are temporary visible manifestations of an underlying force that is infinitely more profound and more powerful.
+This would mean that the Knights Templars, Freemasons, Rosicrucians, and Illuminati are temporarily visible manifestations of an underlying force that is infinitely more profound and more powerful.
 However, human beings being what they are – weak toward greed and power-lust – these movements often become corrupted and end up conspiring against the masses for more power and material gain.

 “Certainly there was an undercurrent of things esoteric, in the most mystical sense of the word, beneath the surface of Illuminism.
 In this respect, the Order followed exactly in the footsteps of the Knights Templars.
 The Templars returned to Europe after the Crusades, bringing with them a number of choice fragments of Oriental occult lore, some of which they had gathered from the Druses of Lebanon, and some from the disciples of Hasan Ibn-al-Sabbah, the old wizard of Mount Alamut.

 If there was a deep mystical current flowing beneath the surface of Illuminism, it is certain that Weishaupt was not the Castalian Spring.
 Perhaps the lilies of the Illuminati and the roses of the Rosicrucians were, by a miracle of Nature, flowing from the same stem.
 The old symbolism would suggest this, and it is not always wise to ignore ancient landmarks.
 There is only one explanation that meets the obvious and natural requirements of the known facts.
 The Illuminati were part of an esoteric tradition which had descended from remote antiquity and had revealed itself for a short time among the Humanists of Ingolstadt.
 One of the blossoms of the “sky plant” was there, but the roots were afar in better ground”.
-19
+[19.
+Hall, op. cit.]

 Hall concludes that the Illuminati existed long before the advent of Weishaupt’s Order and that it still exists today.
 It was under the guise of defeat and destruction that the Illuminati realized its greatest victories.